ModOS-hh3-alternative/ModOS-Updater/README.md

 1. Open the solution in **Visual Studio** (2019/2022).
 2. Set configuration to `Debug` and platform to `x86`.
 3. Build → `Build Solution`.
-The produced `HollyhockCustomizerTool.exe` will be in `bin\Debug\`.
+The produced `HollyhockCustomizationTool.exe` will be in `bin\Debug\`.
 4. Copy the required DLLs and `messages.txt` next to the `.exe` before running.

 ---

 ## Usage

-1. Place the compiled `HollyhockCustomizer.exe` and the required files (listed above) into the same folder.
+1. Place the compiled `HollyhockCustomization.exe` and the required files (listed above) into the same folder.
-2. Run `HollyhockCustomizer.exe`.
+2. Run `HollyhockCustomizationTool.exe`.
 The program will verify checksums and exit if any file fails verification.
-3. Toggle **Use own firmware binary** to:
+4. Toggle **Use own firmware binary** to:
    - Supply your own decompressed `decompressed.bin` via Browse.

-4. Click **Flash ROM** to run the full routine.
+5. Click **Flash ROM** to run the full routine.
 Monitor the on-screen output (and `output.txt`) for progress and errors.

 Constraints are enforced (text byte limits).
 If you exceed limits the tool will refuse to proceed.